 Children’s Ministry Director

-Casey is the Children’s Ministry Director at St. Philip’s.
+Casey is currently the Assistant Student Ministry Director at St. Philip’s.
 She credits her faith journey to Kidz Kamp.
 For the last few years, it has been important for her to serve St. Philip’s Youth Ministry programs in order to make a similar impact for the next generation.
 Her hope is to be able to create an environment for children to not only hear the Word of the Lord on a weekly basis but to have fun and feel safe in the process.

 Casey has a membership to a rock climbing facility and likes to spend her free time practicing in the gym.
 One day she will climb a real mountain.